ikealoverkat/Storyboard-Renpy-Guide-Doc/src/pages/StoryboardRenpyGuide.md

 ![script.rpy Say Statement Example](../assets/say-example.png)

 ### Characters
-Remember how I said you can use a variable that represents a character?
+Remember how I said you can use a constant that represents a character?
 Now let's go through that!

 Imagine typing out every character’s name every single time.
 You would have to type that out SO many times... it'd be terrible.
 Instead, define characters at the top of script.rpy.
-Give them a name, accent color, and shortened name to type. this shortened name is often called a **variable** in coding.
+Give them a name, accent color, and shortened name to type. this shortened name is often called a **constant** in coding.
-> note: variables are used throughout coding across various languages, not just Ren'Py!
+> note: constants are used throughout coding across various languages, not just Ren'Py!

 for example: define k = Character(‘Kat’, color=“#ccccff”)